MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 For the purpose of Chemical Identification:
 - Chemical agent identification/detection in chemical warfare or terrorist attacks
 - Detecting airborne chemical threats
-- Biological agent Identification/D in warfare
+- Biological agent identification/detection in warfare
 - Real-time industrial monitoring
-- Identification of Toxic Industrial Materials and Toxic Industrial Chemicals by public health safety bodies, industry regulators and auditors, e.g:
+- Identification of toxic industrial materials and toxic industrial chemicals by public health safety bodies, industry regulators and auditors, e.g:
     - Gas leaks in mines, nuclear powerplants, or chemical plants
 - Food quality assessment (e.g. of dairy or meat products) in exports/imported goods
 - Identifying counterfeit food products (e.g. honey, olive oil) which may contain substances harmful if ingested